ubirch/ubirch-protocol-python/documentation/Tools.md

 ###
 ### Verify ED25519 signed UPP
 The [`verify-ed25519.py`](verify-ed25519.py) script verifies a hard-coded UPP which was signed with an ED25519 signing key using a ED25519 verifying key.
 All the information are contained in the script.
-This mode is normally used (in all other examples).
+This mode is normally used (in all other tools).

 ## Managing Keys
 ### Managing the local KeyStore